mogazz69/COVID-19-and-mental-health/README.md

 # communication protocols:
-> we are communicating through zoom.......
+> we are communicating through zoom as well as slack every monday and wednesday @7:00pm sharp eastern time.